-With the popularity of stock house plans and the affordable price tag common to this product, future homeowners are often shell-shocked at the cost associated with a custom home design.
-While stock plans can range from a few hundred to a couple thousand dollars, a custom home can be as little as a few thousand for a small to mid-sized home.
+With the popularity of stock house plans and the affordable price tag common to this product, future homeowners are often shell-shocked at the home plan design fees associated with custom home design services.
+While stock plans can range from a several hundred to a few thousand dollars, a custom home can be as little as a few thousand for a small to mid-sized home.
 For luxury and estate homes, the price tag average from several thousand to tens of thousands of dollars.

-So what should you expect in the way of fees for a custom home design services?
+So what should you expect home plan design fees to be for custom home design services?
 Fees are generally easy to anticipate but are still a variable in many instances.
 There are several ways in which these cost are structured and it differs among building designers and architects.
 Below are explanations on how fees can be set up for your custom home design project.

 Full Architectural Service – This type of service involves the architect or building designer from the start of the design process to completion of home construction.
 Full architectural service includes designing and construction management.
-The designer’s fee is based on a percentage of the total construction cost.
+The home plan design fees are based on a percentage of the total construction cost.
 Percentages can range from 7% up to 20% of the total construction budget; however, the homeowner and building designer often agree upon a lump sum with a guarantee not to exceed that maximum fee.
 Other cost may result in a hourly rate for design time and drafting time if such event occur outside of the scope of the lump sum agreement.

 This service provides a complete and thorough set of architectural house plans (aka construction documents or house blueprints), which leaves little to question about the home construction.
 The house plans may contain several sheets that are just details alone.
 These will include construction (sectional) details, interior detailing (trim, molding), interior wall details, and other special items that may need to be drawn to explain a construction method or finishes.
 In addition, a number of schedules such as window, door, interior finish, and appliance schedules will specify exact items to be included in the home.
 All of this helps to pin down a hard number when it comes to pricing the construction cost.
 Once the plans are complete or near a point of completion, the building designer will make the project available for bidding among several home builders.
 Because the plans are extremely detailed, builders are be able to make accurate bids (apples to apples) on construction cost.